Arijit71/Sky-Voice-Assistant/README.md

 ## Conclusion

-Sky is your friendly voice assistant, ready to help with a variety of tasks.
+Sky is your friendly AI powered voice assistant, ready to help with a variety of tasks.
 Whether you need the latest news, quick access to websites, mood-based music, or just a friendly greeting, Sky is here to assist you.
+Please do check out the video demo which I have created.
+Thank You!

 Enjoy using Sky and explore its many capabilities!